Protein smoothies and protein shakes can be a great way to help you stay full and fuel you with nutrients.

 You also experience an increase in natural energy, while this wonderful oil goes to work killing harmful bacteria, fungi, and viruses in your body.

-By limiting the amount of calories while still consuming dietary fiber and liquid, you should feel full after drinking a smoothie.
+By limiting the number of calories while still consuming dietary fiber and liquid, you should feel full after drinking a smoothie.

 This means you eat fewer calories throughout the day, and with fresh fruits and vegetables in your body, it should reduce your cravings for unhealthy processed foods and snacks.

 - The fat in this smoothie is “good” fat, essential fatty acids that lead to optimal health.

-The natural sugars in this recipe are not like refined sugar and they won’t cause your body to store fat because they are accompanied with fiber and nutrients, proteins and vitamins, and add healthy flavor.
+- The natural sugars in this recipe are not like refined sugar and they won’t cause your body to store fat because they are accompanied by fiber and nutrients, proteins and vitamins, and add healthy flavor.

 Beginner’s Weight Loss Smoothie